 My perfect breakfast always involves eggs, fresh fruit, and coffee.
-It’s this simple start to the day that inspired me to serve my family Easter brunch this year instead of our traditional sit-down dinner.
+It’s this simple start to the day that inspired me to try these Easter meal ideas this year instead of our traditional sit-down dinner.
 To make the day extra special, I created these beautiful Easter brunch boards.
 They’re easy to prepare and fun for the whole family.

 You might be wondering, “What’s a brunch board?”
 Well, in this case, it’s a more elegant way of saying “buffet,” and it uses a combination of your favorite savory and sweet brunch foods.

 Styling the perfect Easter brunch